-At Res Nova Law, our experienced intellectual property attorneys can help you assess the pros and cons of patenting your invention, walk you through the process of seeking patent protection, prosecute your patent application, ensure your invention isn't actually infringing on someone else's patent, and help you enforce your patent rights against infringers.
+At Res Nova Law, our experienced intellectual property and business attorneys can help you assess the pros and cons of patenting your invention, walk you through the process of seeking patent protection, prosecute your patent application, ensure your invention isn't actually infringing on someone else's patent, and help you enforce your patent rights against infringers.

 Get in touch today for a free, 20-minute initial consultation.